ddfzhh/webScrape/README.md

 ### 2. Setting up email accounts
 Open `helper.py`, and enter the email address for the `sender`and the `receivers`.
 You will also need to enter your `appPassword`, which is a password that apps can use to log into the sender's email account.

-You can find a tutorial on how to create a App Password for Gmail [here](https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882).
+You can find a tutorial on how to create an App Password for Gmail [here](https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882).

 You can enter multiple email addresses as a list for the `receivers` variable if you have multiple mailboxes that you would like to receive the email.

 ### 3. Run the code!
 Run `main.py` and you will see the email in your mailbox in no time!

-### 4. Optional: Use task scheduler(for Windows system) to run the code every week.
+### 4. Optional: Use Task Scheduler(for Windows system) to run the code every week.
 You can utilize [task scheduler](https://www.tomsguide.com/how-to/how-to-use-task-scheduler-on-windows) to send an email to yourself every week!
 Using the bat file in the directory, schedule the task scheduler to run the bat file weekly.
 You can specify the environment and files to run using the bat file.
 *